 We didn’t have cable in our dorm, so I went to a friend’s house to watch the live coverage as the storm came ashore.
 I drifted in and out of sleep all night on her couch, making it all seem like a bad dream.
 When I really woke up the next morning, I screamed when I saw a live shot of places I knew like the back of my hand.
 Only now I didn’t see them — I just knew that empty space was were they used to be.

 The cell towers were jammed and I couldn’t call anyone with a 228 area code.
 I knew my parents were in north Mississippi, but I couldn’t reach them.
 My brother was just as helpless in Costa Rica.
-I finally got a hold of my mom a few nights after the storm and all she told me was she was driving to get food, but now the storm’s rain and wind had caught up with them and their Jeep was stalled in a ditch.
-Seconds before the line went dead, she said they were getting out to walk back to the farm house.
-It would be two days until I could talk to them again.
+I finally got a hold of my dad’s mom on Wednesday after the storm.
+Then I wrote this scary entry in my journal:

 Neighbors who rode out the storm broke into our house (not difficult with the windows gone) and tore out all our carpet before more mold could set in.
 One of them sent me a message online to let me know the extent of the damage.